“Play is the brain’s natural way of learning” – Diane Ackerman

 The products are backed by a patent and more than 35 years of experience, practice and evidence that it is a unique and innovative learning system.

 behind the idea

+Estelle Treiwis, a renowned remedial educationalist, was born in South Africa where she received her National Teachers’ Diploma.
+She immigrated to Israel in 1969 and went on to receive diplomas in remedial teaching, art, and art therapy while working with children with special needs.
 She began her career teaching English through the medium of art.
-As games are an integral part of her teaching, and because there weren’t any E.S.L (English as a Second Language) games on the market at the time, she began inventing and designing her own.
-She lectured and gave workshops throughout the country incorporating the games.
+As games are an integral part of her teaching, and because there were very few E.F.L (English as a Foreign Language) games on the market at the time, she invented and designed her own which were sold both to schools and the private sector.
+She lectured and gave workshops throughout the country, incorporating the games.

-During her years of teaching, she studied all known remedial methodologies and, combined together with her own experience, developed a complete reading programme, Linkit to Read, for which she holds a patent for its unique methodology.
-Her patent has been recognized as a ground breaking departure from traditional teaching methods and the results are profound, given that participants can read with comprehension in just 30 hours or less.
-On her quest to combat illiteracy, Estelle decided to customize the standard system to suit any country.
-Being South African born, and with an awareness of the tremendous problem of illiteracy, she made extensive trips to South Africa where she launched the product, having done a lot of research and practice.
+Having studied all known remedial methodologies, she combined them together with her own experience, and developed the reading programs, Linkit to Read® and Linkit Class® for which she holds a patent for its unique methodology.
+Her patent has been recognized as a groundbreaking departure from traditional teaching methods, and the results are profound, given that participants can read basic English with comprehension in just 30 hours or less.
+On her quest to combat illiteracy, Estelle customized the standard system to suit any country and, in 2014, launched the program in South Africa, using cognates in Zulu, Xhosa and Sotho as a springboard.

 In November 2017, the project was chosen as one of the top 80 ‘start-ups’ on the African Continent by Global Entrepreneur Network (GEN) under the auspices of Richard Branson.